Chart Color Schemes

 Household Composition

-Mudgeeraba - Bonogin features high concentrations of family households, with a fairly typical median household size
+Mudgeeraba - Bonogin features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 83.0% of all households, including 43.9% couples with children, 24.9% couples without children, and 13.5% single parent families.
-Non-family households account for the remaining 17.0%, with lone person households at 14.1% and group households comprising 2.8%.
-The median household size is 3.0 people, which matches the average for the Rest of Qld.
+Family households account for 83.0% of all households, consisting of 43.9% couples with children, 24.9% couples without children, and 13.5% single parent families.
+Non-family households make up the remaining 17.0%, with lone person households at 14.1% and group households comprising 2.8% of the total.
+The median household size is 3.0 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households